 - One of the most significant marijuana risks is damage to brain cells and genetic material.

-"I'm a grandmother to a beautiful grandson who I recently found out that the mother if smoking and breastfeeding.
+"I'm a grandmother to a beautiful grandson who I recently found out that the mother is smoking and breastfeeding.

 She lies about smoking when it is apparent that she does.
 There is not much I can do but pray for the best.

-My personal beliefs are that the baby comes first, and everything else is secondary.
-If you want to smoke because you enjoy it, you should eliminate breastfeeding to protect the child from any unknown side effects."
+I believe the baby comes first, and everything else is secondary.
+If you want to smoke because you enjoy it, you should eliminate breastfeeding to protect the child from unknown side effects."

 "Understandably, you are worried.
-It would be better for her to stop smoking altogether, but it is recommended to continue to breastfeed, even if you are smoking (that is if the baby is not showing any discomfort or allergic symptoms).
+It would be better for her to stop smoking altogether.
+Still, it is recommended to continue breastfeeding, even if you are smoking (that is, if the baby is not showing any discomfort or allergic symptoms).
 Secondhand smoke is more harmful to a baby who is not breastfed.

 The benefits of breastfeeding far outweigh any risk of smoking while breastfeeding."

 Breastfeeding or smoking?
-Smoking is extremely addictive, and quitting is not easy.
-However, quitting is most surely one of the greatest gifts you can give to your new baby.
+Smoking is highly addictive, and quitting is not easy.
+However, quitting is one of the greatest gifts you can give your new baby.